 - 15th March: Admission arrangements must be determined by this date.
 And of course published on the school website.

 Following the rules

 We'll use the example of an admission objection decision, published at the end of July 2018.
 It related to objections from a group of 20 parents around the change to an academy changing their admission arrangements.
 Specifically around a secondary academy naming a local primary school as a feeder school in their admission arrangements.

 In the document the schools adjudicator explains the process taken to review the evidence in line with the school admissions regulations.
 The academy was determined to have followed the regulations and the decision was not upheld.
 The adjudicator determined the changes were fair.
 Specifically noting information about consultation and admissions was published on their website at the correct times.

 In the End

 Be aware of the requirements, and be sure to check that you've met them.
-Keep up to date with your school website requirements with our definitive school website requirements guide, and compliance software.
-If you want to delve deeper into getting your website fully compliant why not enrol on our compliance course on SchudioTV.
+Even more so at the time of year when parents are considering options for their children.
+Keep up to date with your school website requirements with our definitive school website requirements guide.
+If you want to delve deeper into getting your website fully compliant why not enrol on the school website manager membership on SchudioTV?